Inside Disney's Exclusive $100,000 Club 33

 Seriously, what a slap.
 "Thanks for the $100,000, now here's your pair of $20 exclusive Club 33 Mickey Ears" says the person behind the front desk who is likely getting compensated in college credit.
 Anyway, you also get a few other nice amenities.

-According to AllEars.net, you get year-long tickets to Disneyland, as well as 50 day passes for friends and family and some VIP park tours that treat you as the only park guest.
+According to AllEars.net, you get annual passes to Disneyland (or the other parks where you're a member of the club), as well as 50 day passes for friends and family and some VIP park tours that treat you as the only park guest.
 That's pretty cool.
 You also obviously get access to the lounges I mentioned above.
-There's also the chance to visit the Disneyland "Dream Suite," which was apparently a custom designed apartment by Walt Disney that wasn't built until 2008.
+There's also the chance to visit the Disneyland "Dream Suite" off of Main Street, which was apparently a custom designed apartment by Walt Disney that wasn't built until 2008.
 It has also now stopped accepting guests, making it about as useful as a chocolate coffee pot.